 In this cross-section of students, the researchers recruited 542 students from 49 middle schools in the area of Birmingham, Alabama.
 Students self-reported their use of alcohol, cigarettes, and marijuana as well as peer deviance in the past 12 months.
 Parents of the participants self-reported on parenting style, providing information about nurturance and discipline.
 School-wide levels of use for the various substances were obtained from school-wide surveys completed by all students in grades 6 through 8 at all of the middle schools.
 The researchers then employed multilevel logistic regression to examine individual use as a function of school-level use for each substance.
 The effects of peer deviance and parenting style were also examined.

-Results showed that school-level use of cigarettes were associated with individual student smoking.
-Among the middle school students in this study, school-level use of alcohol and marijuana were not related to individual use; this contrasts findings among high school students in other students.
-However, in the current study the relationships of school-level smoking and alcohol use were stronger for students with parents who reported poorer parenting practices.
+Results showed that school-level use of cigarettes was associated with individual student smoking.
+Among the middle school students in this study, school-level use of alcohol and marijuana was not related to individual use; this contrasts findings among high school students in other students.
+However, in the current study, the relationships of school-level smoking and alcohol use were stronger for students with parents who reported poorer parenting practices.

 The researchers concluded that antismoking and addiction treatment and prevention programs at the middle school likely should target middle schools with high rates of tobacco use.
 Additionally, this study suggests that students with suboptimal parenting may derive more benefit from increased support in drug treatment and prevention problems.

 Several studies have suggested that a parenting style that is both supportive and authoritative may deter adolescents from substance abuse in middle school.
-A 2003 survey found that 24 percent of 8th grades reported using alcohol in the past 30 days.
-School-level and community intervention programs may reduce risk for adolescent substance abuse at specific schools.
+A 2003 survey found that 24 percent of 8th graders reported using alcohol in the past 30 days.
+School-level and community intervention programs may reduce the risk of adolescent substance abuse at specific schools.